 Contact an Personal Injury Attorney with Experience Handling Animal Attack Cases

 With years of experience handling dog bite cases, our team of attorneys has dealt not only with the physical consequences but also the side effects of a dog attack like emotional or financial problems.
-At our North East Philadelphia Law Firm, the attorneys at Kamensky Cohen and Riechelson understand the importance of these type of situations for our clients and work towards a fair recovery for their losses.
+At our North East Philadelphia Law Firm, the attorneys at Cohen & Riechelson understand the importance of these type of situations for our clients and work towards a fair recovery for their losses.
 To speak with our firm today in a free and confidential consultation regarding your dog injuries injury claim, please contact us online or through our Bensalem, PA office at 215-337-4915.